TobikoData/sqlmesh/docs/concepts/plans.md

 ### Forward-only change
 A modified (either directly or indirectly) model that is categorized as forward-only will continue to use the existing physical table once the change is deployed to production (the `prod` environment).
 This means that no backfill will take place.

 While iterating on forward-only changes in the development environment, the model's output will be stored in either a temporary table or a shallow clone of the production table if supported by the engine.
-In either case the data produced this way in the development environment will **not** be reused once the change is deployed to production.
+In either case the data produced this way in the development environment can only be used for preview and will **not** be reused once the change is deployed to production.
 See [Forward-only Plans](#forward-only-plans) for more details.

 This category is assigned by SQLMesh automatically either when a user opts into using a [forward-only plan](#forward-only-plans) or when a model is explicitly configured to be forward-only.